-The question at issue here is in reality a very simple one, and it is this.
-What construction is to be placed on the following words in art.
-13 of the Constitution of the Native Pastorate Church?
-"They" (meaning the churchwardens) "shall, under the directions of the Parochial Committee, appropriate pews and collect the pew rents."
-It is, as I think, to give the churchwardens and Parochial Committee an unfettered discretion, and this interpretation of the words of art.
-13 is strengthened by the analogy of the rights of churchwardens in England.
-It is clear that in England churchwardens may, in their discretion, direct persons where to sit, either at a particular service, or for an indefinite period (11 Halsbury, 1st ed., at 470; Corven's Case, 12 Co.
+" mittee, appropriate pews and collect the pew rents."
+It is, as I think, to give the churchwardens and Parochial Committee an unfettered discretion, and this interpretation of the words of Article 13 is strengthened by the analogy of the rights of churchwardens in England.
+It is clear that in England churchwardens may, in their discretion, direct persons where to sit, either at a particular service, or for an indefinite period (Halsbury, Vol. XI., p.
+470, Corven's case, 1612, 12 Co.
 Rep. 105; Pettman v.
-Bridger, 1 Phillim.
-316, 323), and that churchwardens cannot make an irrevocable assignment of a pew, or divest themselves of the right to re-arrange sittings when desirable (11 Halsbury, 1st ed., at 470, 471; Corven's Case; Pettman v.
+Bridger, 1811; 1 Phillimore 316, 323), and that churchwardens cannot make an irrevocable assignment of a pew, or divest themselves of the right to re-arrange sittings when desirable (Halsbury, Vol. XI., pp. 470, 471; Corven's case, Pettman v.
 Bridger).
 But it has been argued in this case that a custom existed to allot a pew year after year in perpetuity to individuals and their next-of-kin.
-The evidence did not support the contention that a binding custom existed, for the plaintiff's witnesses could go no further than to say that, except in one case, they had never known a person who paid his pew rent regularly to be deprived of his pew, and this evidence is consistent with the defendants' contention that there was no binding custom, but only a practice binding upon no-one.
+The evidence did not support the contention that a binding custom existed, for the Plaintiff's witnesses could go no further than to say that, except in one case, they had never known a person who paid his pew rent regularly to be deprived of his pew, and this evidence is consistent with the Defendants' contention that there was no binding custom, but only a practice binding upon no one.
 Further, such a custom, if existing, is not binding, because it has not existed from time immemorial.
-The Church of England was established in Sierra Leone, and the Colony itself founded, only within comparatively recent years.
-There can be no binding custom unless it has existed from time immemorial.
+The Church of England was established in Sierra Leone, and the Colony itself founded, There can be no only within comparatively recent years. binding custom unless it has existed from time immemorial.

-Again, such a custom as alleged by the plaintiff would be unreasonable, for it would prevent the churchwardens from exercising their functions at all, once a pew has been allotted to a person, the plaintiff's witnesses going so far as to say that whatever a man did, so long as he paid his pew rent, he could insist on having his pew.
+Again, such a custom as alleged by the Plaintiff would be unreasonable, for it would prevent the Churchwardens from exercising their functions at all, once a pew has been allotted to a person, the Plaintiff's witnesses going so far as to say that whatever a man did, so long as he paid his pew rent, he could insist on having his pew.
 The case of Reynolds v.
-Monkton, 2 Mood. & R. 384, is clear authority that a churchwarden may use sufficient force to remove a parishioner who intrudes on a pew assigned to another.
-In this case, whatever degree of force was used it was not sufficient to remove the plaintiff from the pew, for he remained in it throughout the service on that Sunday morning, January 9th, 1921.
+Monkton, 1841, 2 Moody and R. 384, is clear authority that a churchwarden may use sufficient force to remove a parishioner who intrudes on a pew assigned to another.
+In this case, whatever degree of force was used it was not sufficient to remove the Plaintiff from the pew, for he remained in it throughout the service on that Sunday morning, January 9th, 1921.